CDTC Reopening Statement

 - As of March 22nd, emergency toll procedures on the NYS Thruway were put into place, meaning no cash will be collected and toll bills will be mailed to a vehicle’s registered owner.

 - The Albany Airport continues to operate as an essential service, but airlines have decreased their daily flight schedules.
 Additional information about what precautions the Airport has taken can be found on their website.
+Additionally, NYS issued a travel advisory on June 25th that requires anyone arriving to NY from a state with a high degree of COVID-19 community spread is required to quarantine.
+Details on this advisory, including the list of states currently restricted, can be found here.

 - Amtrak continues to operate as an essential service, but some services and protocols have changed.
 Visit the Amtrak website for more information.